 SEASON 16: JUSTICE AND MERCY

-Part one of our conversation with Darren Calhoun, Leslie Michelle, and Hannah Rand from indie folk/gospel group The Many.
+In part one of our conversation with Darren Calhoun, Leslie Michelle, and Hannah Rand from indie folk/gospel group The Many, we dive into their vision for diverse…

-Part two of our conversation with Sarah and Colin Comstock from the band Found Wandering.
+We wrap up our conversation with Sarah and Colin Comstock from the band Found Wandering, talking about the importance of doing “white work”, embracing…

-Part one of our conversation with Sarah and Colin Comstock from the band Found Wandering.
+In part one of our conversation with Sarah and Colin Comstock from the band Found Wandering, we examine their genre-hopping identity, blurring the line…

-Part one of our conversation with speaker/pastor/emcee Julian DeShazier (AKA J.Kwest).
+In part one of our conversation with speaker/pastor/emcee Julian DeShazier (AKA J.Kwest), we speak about his dual vocation, exile, and the…

 SEASON 15: TAPPING INTO THE SACREDNESS

-Part one of our conversation with Out of Hand Theater’s Founder and Artistic Director Ariel Fristoe.
+In part one of our conversation with Out of Hand Theater’s Founder and Artistic Director Ariel Fristoe, we dive into creating active, accessible art; her personal…

-Part one of our conversation with educator and visual artist Dr. Yohana Junker about embodied-artistic-theological education and her practice of breathing-being-praying meditation.
+In part one of our conversation with educator and visual artist Dr. Yohana Junker, we reflect on embodied-artistic-theological education and her practice of breathing…

-Part two of our conversation with chef/artist/synesthete Taria Camerino about food justice, communion, and her relationship with chocolate.
+We continue our two-part conversation with chef/artist/synesthete Taria Camerino, exploring food justice, communion, and her relationship with chocolate.

-Part one of our conversation with chef/artist/synesthete Taria Camerino about synesthesia, collaborating with cellist Okorie Johnson, and what the 1812 Overture tastes like.
+In part one of our conversation with chef/artist/synesthete Taria Camerino, we reflect on synesthesia, collaborating with Okorie Johnson…

-Part one of our conversation with Kids in the Spotlight co-founder and Executive Director Tige Charity.
+In part one of our conversation with Kids in the Spotlight co-founder and Executive Director Tige Charity, we dive into providing agency and validation, helping youth…

 SEASON 14: THE INTUITIVE SELF

-Part two of our conversation with New York Times bestselling author Aisha Saeed about Wonder Woman, #weneeddiversebooks, and how hope weaves through her stories.
+We continue our conversation with bestselling author Aisha Saeed, discussing Wonder Woman, #weneeddiversebooks, and how hope weaves through…

-Part one of our conversation with New York Times Bestselling Author Aisha Saeed about the importance of authentic storytelling and the need for broader literary representation.
+In part one of our conversation with New York Times Bestselling Author Aisha Saeed, we reflect on the importance of authentic storytelling and the need for…

-Part one of our conversation with musicians Dominique Brittain and Mike Bielenberg.
+In part one of our conversation with musicians Dominique Brittain and Mike Bielenberg, we look at their band Sweet Soul Sister, their songwriting process, and what it…

 Two music nerd pastors take an in-depth dive into the 1988 Public Enemy album It Takes a Nation of Millions to Hold Us Back.
-Alonzo Johnson (coordinator, Self-Development of People) and Marthame Sanders (host, aijcast) explore together.
+Alonzo Johnson and Marthame…

 In this special episode, host Marthame Sanders reflects on what the Book of Esther might teach us about speaking - and acting - out in truth.

-Part two of our conversation with graphic designer, painter, ordained pastor Lauren Wright Pittman, about the importance of understanding her art as ministry - and…
+In part two of our conversation with Lauren Wright Pittman, we dig into the importance of understanding her art as ministry - and vice versa.

-Part one of our conversation with graphic designer, painter, ordained pastor Lauren Wright Pittman, about the difference between graphic design and visual art, the…
+In part one of our conversation with Lauren Wright Pittman, we talk about the difference between graphic design and visual art, the importance - and challenge…

 SEASON 13: TRANSFORMATION

-Part two of our conversation with author, scholar, and advocate Marie Marquardt.
+In part two of our conversation with author, scholar, and advocate Marie Marquardt, we discuss the challenge of writing through others’ eyes, the ramped-up isolation of…

-Part one of our conversation with designer/entrepreneur Tea Grandstaff.
+In part one of our conversation with designer/entrepreneur Tea Grandstaff, we reflect on creative sustainable opportunities, work as social…

-Part two of our conversation with visual artist and worship leader Janackeh Blackwell.
+In part two of our conversation with visual artist and worship leader Janackeh Blackwell, we dive into art as protest, spiritual deconstruction, and expanding ideas...

-Part one of our conversation with visual artist and worship leader Janackeh Blackwell.
+In part one of our conversation with visual artist and worship leader Janackeh Blackwell, we talk about art and music as prophetic practices, engaging dissent on…

-Part two of our conversation with performance artist and ordained pastor Sally Ann McKinsey.
+In part two of our conversation with performance artist and ordained pastor Sally Ann McKinsey, we reflect on her home art gallery, embodied practice as…

-Part one of our conversation with performance artist and ordained pastor Sally Ann McKinsey.
+In part one of our conversation with performance artist and ordained pastor Sally Ann McKinsey, we delve into her artistic exploration of the American healthcare…

-Part two of our conversation with Lily Jurskis on James Baldwin, Ta-Nehisi Coates, and the Stations of the Cross.
+In part two of our conversation with artist Lily Jurskis, we talk about James Baldwin, Ta-Nehisi Coates, and the Stations of the Cross.

 Part one of our conversation with visual artist Lily Jurskis on the countercultural, contemplative, and punk world of Mr. Rogers.

-Part two of our conversation with multi-instrumentalist and chaplain Sam Yenn-Batah.
+In part two of our conversation with multi-instrumentalist and chaplain Sam Yenn-Batah, we talk integrating chaplaincy and music, Kierkegaard and Coltrane, and…

 Part one of our conversation with multi-instrumentalist and chaplain Sam Yenn-Batah about the role that blues, swing, and improv play in music and life.